 Profile: Kindred Healthcare Inc (KND)

-The Company's home health and hospice division provides home health, hospice and private duty services to patients in a variety of settings, including homes, skilled nursing facilities and other residential settings.
-As of December 31, 2011, its home health and hospice division operated 51 locations in 8 states, employing approximately 2,100 caregivers to serve the needs of over 4,800 patients on a daily basis.
-Its home health operations offer medical care and other services to patients in their homes or other residential settings.
-It services include nursing, physical, occupational and speech therapies, and medical social work.
-Its hospice operations provide a family-oriented model of care designed to meet the spiritual, emotional and physical needs of terminally ill patients and their families.
-Hospice services are provided in the home or in other settings, such as nursing centers, assisted living facilities and hospitals.
-Its private duty services include personal care (bathing and grooming), meal preparation, light housekeeping, respite care and transportation.
+The Company's Kindred at Home division primarily provides home health, hospice and community care services for patients in a range of settings, including their homes, nursing centers and other residential settings.
+Kindred at Home provided services in 635 locations in 40 states, as of December 31.
+2016.
+Its home health operations offer medical care and other services for patients in their homes or other residential settings.
+Its services include nursing, physical, occupational and speech therapies, and medical social work.
+Its hospice operations provide a family-oriented care designed to meet the spiritual, emotional and physical needs of terminally ill patients and their families.
+Hospice services are provided in the home or other settings, such as nursing centers, assisted living facilities, hospitals and inpatient hospice units.
+Its community care services include personal care (bathing and grooming), meal preparation, companionship, light housekeeping, shopping, respite care and transportation.
 It also provides physician services focused on delivering primary and urgent care for patients in home-based settings, such as assisted living facilities, independent living facilities, and patients' homes, as well as care transition managers to follow patients with specific diagnoses and/or risk factors through the entire care continuum.

 Kindred Healthcare Inc